EMBiRLab/batch-mask/README.md

 <a name="1.1"></a>
 ## 1.1 Downloading the code
-Download the zipped repository (batch-mask-v1.0.0.zip or newer version) from https://doi.org/10.7302/3xwv-7n71, extract/unzip if necessary, and upload the folder to your “My Drive” folder on Google Drive.
+Download the newest zipped repository (batch-mask-v1.0.2.zip) from https://doi.org/10.7302/3xwv-7n71, extract/unzip if necessary, and upload the folder to your “My Drive” folder on Google Drive.

-Navigate to the repository in Google Drive and find “batch_mask.ipynb” in “batch-mask-v1.0.0/code/scripts”.
+Navigate to the repository in Google Drive and find “batch_mask.ipynb” in “batch-mask-v1.0.2/code/scripts”.
 Right-click the ipynb file, then click “Open with” and select Google Colaboratory (hereafter referred to as “Google Colab”).
 If Google Colab is not available as an option, you may have to select “Connect more apps” and add the Google Colab app.
 The notebook should open in a new window.

 <a name="1.2"></a>
 ## 1.2 Batch-Mask setup